jorisfalter/berkshirebot/readme.md

-## RAG Experiments - BerkshireBot on Github
+# RAG Experiments - BerkshireBot

+This repository contains various RAG (Retrieval-Augmented Generation) experiments focused on different document sources.

+## Projects

+### Google Drive RAG

-google drive rag > imports my diet and alcohol docs from google drive into pinecone walmart rag > uploads the walmart annual report to pinecone demo.py > demo with gradio for the Berkshire db upload_podcast_transcripts > upload mfm transcript
+Imports my diet and alcohol docs from Google Drive into Pinecone for document retrieval.

+### Walmart RAG

+Uploads the Walmart annual report to Pinecone for analysis and querying.

+### Demo Application

+`demo.py` - A Gradio web interface for interacting with the Berkshire database.

+### Podcast Transcripts

+`upload_podcast_transcripts.py` - Uploads MFM (My Favorite Murder) podcast transcripts to Pinecone for search and analysis.

+## Usage

+Each script can be run independently depending on which document source you want to work with.
+The demo application provides a web interface for querying the indexed documents.